django/deps/draft/0014-background-workers.rst

 Reference Implementation
 ========================

-The reference implementation will be developed alongside this DEP process.
-This implementation will serve both as an "early-access" demo to get initial feedback and start using the interface, as the basis for the integration with Django core, but also as a backport for users of supported Django versions prior to this work being released.
+A reference implementation is being developed alongside this DEP process.
+This implementation will serve as an "early-access" demo to get initial feedback and start using the interface, as the basis for the integration with Django itself, but also as a backport for users of supported Django versions prior to this work being released.

-A more complete implementation picture can be found at https://github.com/RealOrangeOne/django-core-tasks, however it should not be considered final.
+The reference implementation can be found at https://github.com/RealOrangeOne/django-core-tasks, along with its progression.

 Future iterations
 =================